-7. Where a general conditional agreement is terminated on relevant grounds, the Commissioner must be notified using the 'Termination on Relevant Grounds' form.8 This form should be accompanied by the original transaction record if it is not already in the Commissioner's possession.
+- 7. Where a general conditional agreement is terminated on relevant grounds, the Commissioner must be notified using Form FDA16 'General Conditional Agreement Terminated on Relevant Grounds'.
+This form should be accompanied by the original transaction record if it is not already in the Commissioner's possession. - 8.
+Where a general conditional agreement was self-assessed in Revenue Online, the lodging party may make application using the 'Terminated on Relevant Grounds' function to have the assessment cancelled.